stephenhodgkiss/extract-translation-text-from-php-js/README.md

 This process reads a translated messages file that you produced at google or deepl.com for example, and creates a new language file.

-upload_lang.php can be run with a parameter declaring the language of the message file
+upload_lang.php can be run with a parameter declaring the language of the input messages file.

 E.g. upload_lang.php?lang=es